 All substrates must be clean, dry, structurally sound, properly cured and free of dirt, oil, paint, old adhesive, wax, sealers and curing agents.
-General scouring with 20 grit or #3 1/2 opencoat sandpaper will remove most compounds.
+General scouring with 20 grit or #3 1/2 open coat sandpaper will remove most compounds.
 All loose materials must be vacuumed from the surface after scouring.
-The subfloor must be flat to a tolerance of 3/16" in a 10’ radius.
+The subfloor must be flat to a tolerance of 3/16” in a 10’ radius.
 Hollow spots, popping spots and squeaks are related to unevenness in the subfloor.
 Grinding concrete floors is preferred over the use of filling compounds.
-If filling/leveling compounds are used, they must be portland based cementitious materials and have a compressive strength equal to or greater than 3000 psi when cured.
-Use of adhesive over light weight concrete and all gypsum based materials requires the use of Titebond Concrete Primer or equivalent prior to application of adhesive.
-For further information on Titebond Concrete Primer, contact Franklin TechnicalService at 1-800-347-4583.
+If filling/flattening compounds are used, they must be Portland-based cementitious material and have a compressive strength equal to or greater than 3000 psi when cured.
+When using cementitious materials, they must be rated for the moisture content in the concrete slab.
+Always use the highest rated materials for moisture because the moisture levels will change.
+Consult the cementitious manufacturer’s application directions.
+Use of adhesive over light weight concrete and all gypsum-based materials requires the use of an approved concrete primer prior to application of adhesive.
 Remove all existing base, shoe molding and door thresholds prior to continuing the installation.
 All door casings must be undercut with either a jamb saw or a hand saw.
 Use a piece of the flooring as a guide to determine the thickness needed.

 Installation of Wood Flooring